yogeshgunasekaran/Jenkinsfile-Docker-CI-CD/README.md

     - URL **http ://jenkins-private-ip-here:8080/sonarqube-webhook**
 - Update the variables **"registryCredential, appRegistry, vprofileRegistry"** in **Jenkinsfile_stage1** with this project details
 - In Jenkins, create **New item → Pipeline** and paste the updated **Jenkinsfile_stage1** in the script section and build the job
+- Now our project has been mvn tested, mvn code analyzed, sonarqube code analyzed, sonarqube quality gate checked.
+In SonarQube, we can see our project code analzyed reports.
+In the container level the code is been build as artifact and then the docker image is build and published the docker image to the AWS ECR

 - In **ECS &rarr;** click and switch to &rarr; **New ECS Experience** &rarr; **Get started &rarr; Create cluster**
   - Give a **Cluster name** as **vprofile**